NJUNLP/knn-box/tutorials/markdowns/kernel_smoothed_knn_mt.md

-In this tutorial, we will show you how to build a kernel smoothed knn-mt system from scratch with libds. we use WMT19 DE-EN transformer model as our base model, and multi-domain DE-EN dataset.
+In this tutorial, we will show you how to build a kernel smoothed knn-mt system from scratch with knnbox. we use WMT19 DE-EN transformer model as our base model, and multi-domain DE-EN dataset.
 In this tutorial, we only focus on the `Medical` domain.

 kernel smoothed knn-mt's build process is very similar to adaptive knn-mt, they both has a trainable combiner.
 In kernel smoothed knn-mt, the trainable network named KSTER.